bem/bem-sdk/packages/naming.presets/README.md

 [RunKit live example](https://runkit.com/migs911/use-another-preset-as-default-via-presets-option).

-You can set default preset in the `userDefaults` parameter.
-To use this method pass the name of preset in the second argument.
+You can set the default preset in the `userDefaults` parameter.
+To use this method, pass the name of the preset in the second argument.

 **Example:**